Shijax/adoption-website/README.md

 ## Technical Requirements

 - You should be using Bootstrap; your project should look like the mockup displayed.
-- You should be using Browserify.
+- You should be using ES6 modules.
 - Your code should be clean and readable, with single responsibility principle.